navin-msft/reasoning-llms-usecases-fsi/README.md

 # FSI reasoning usecase examples lab

 This repository is for the FSI Hackathon.
-It contains various use case examples for reasoning with language models.
+It contains various use case examples for reasoning with LLMs.

 ## Use Cases